Daniel595/Jetson_nano_face_recognition/README.md

     At the first run the network will build cuda engines what takes about 3 mins.
 The engines will be serialized and reused.
 If the MTCNN input size changes the pnet engines need to be rebuilt because their inputsize depends on MTCNN iniputsize.

+6. Issues:

-    I found out that the engines don't work if you rebuild the C++ app.
-TODO: delete engines after Building app (or find out why)
+    I found out that the engines sometimes don't work if you rebuild the C++ app.
+In this case it gets stuck in MTCNN face detection.

 ## Tests